 - The 4th will radiate out a random color of light from each typed key.

 - The 5th will shoot a line of your Selected Color across the row of the key that you typed.

 - The 6th will shoot a line of one random color across the row of keys that was typed upon.

 Now, if you hold Pn and press the 5 key, you’ll get some other effects –

 - The first mode will set all key backlights to your Selected Color.

 - The 2nd mode will pulse your Selected Color.

-- The 3rd will display a constantly moving pinwheel of rainbow, which really looks amazing.
+- The 3rd will display a constantly moving pinwheel of a rainbow, which really looks amazing.

 - The 4th mode is a “Raindrop” mode, which lights up random keys for a moment with a random color.

-The final backlight mode is setting up a custom profile, which allows you to light each individual key any color you would like.
+The final backlight mode for the Pok3r RGB is being able to setup a custom profile, which allows you to light each individual key any color you would like.
 You can edit these two profiles by pressing Pn + 9 or 0.
 You can display them using Pn + – or =.